Looking for Lincoln University Accommodation? Here at Accommodation.co.uk we help you search thousands of student lettings in Lincoln.

 If you’re new to the city, our Lincoln city guide will help you find your feet and experience the best of it.

 Looking for student houses in Lincoln?
-Search over 1000 rooms, right here.
+Search over 1000 student rooms, housing, flats & properties, right here.

 Lincoln has a huge student population so there is plenty of student accommodation to go around, all in convenient locations!

 There are a handful of areas students tend to live in.
 The West End (or as it is sometimes known, West Parade) is the most popular area for students to live.
 It’s a very pretty area, with nice spacious houses and is only 5 minutes away from the gorgeous West Common.
 You’ll be close to all of your friends too, as this area has a high concentration of students living there.